Thinking of starting a blog?

 Sometimes starting a blog can seem a bit daunting, so here are my top 5 tips for getting started as a new blogger:

 1. Decide why you want to blog and what you want to blog about

 There are many reasons you might start a blog.
 Firstly, it’s fun!
 You can feel part of a community of people blogging about similar topics, and you can have conversations by commenting on others’ blogs and responding to comments they leave on your blog posts.
 Remember to keep it nice though – constructive criticism and debate is good, trolling is not!
 Blogging can give you a web presence by getting your name out there, and it can help develop your writing skills.

-You could use your blog to record and reflect on what you’ve been learning, for example I started a blog as part of a course I did, to record my reflections on each week’s activities.
-I found this a really useful way of making sure that I actually took time to think about what was learning.
+You could use your blog to record and reflect on what you’ve been learning.
+For example, I started a blog as part of a course I did, to record my reflections on each week’s activities.
+I found this a really useful way of making sure that I actually took time to think about what I was learning.